gtod/postgres-json/README.md

 }
 ```

+See [simple-1](examples/simple-1.lisp) for similar code to the above
+you can compile and run.  [simple-2](examples/simple-2.lisp) is
+similar but it does not shadow the common lisp symbols such as 'get
+and 'delete.

 Individual calls to a model function such as `insert` which write to
 the DB get their own transaction.
 But if you start a model
 transaction yourself all model operations in the body occur within a